 \section{Conclusion}

-In this work, we have demonstrated how a non-Hermitian perturbation in the linear regime enables access to the unequal-time anti-commutator, which is the missing piece for the direct observation of the \ac{fdr} in quantum systems.
-As an illustration, we have discussed how a Bose--Hubbard model after a global quench reaches thermal equilibrium, and we have derived a scenario to generate the required non-Hermitian dynamics in a cold-atom system coupled to an ancillary mode.
-This proposal provides a concrete scenario for direct observation of the \ac{fdr} and an unbiased way of probing thermalization dynamics in state-of-the-art experiments on synthetic quantum matter.
+In this work, we have demonstrated that non-Hermitian linear response enables access to the unequal-time anti-commutator as the missing piece for the direct observation of the \ac{fdr} in quantum systems.
+As an illustration, we have discussed how a Bose--Hubbard system after a global quench reaches thermal equilibrium, and we have derived techniques to generate the required non-Hermitian dynamics in cold-atom systems coupled to an ancillary mode by exploiting the quantum Zeno effect.
+This proposal provides a concrete scenario for the direct observation of the \ac{fdr} and an unbiased way of probing thermalization dynamics in state-of-the-art experiments on synthetic quantum matter.

-The framework is general and can be applied in any non-Hermitian system.
-It is independent of microscopic details such as interactions, geometry, or particle statistics, and can thus be used with bosons, fermions, or spins in a wide variety of scenarios.
-While we have focused on density perturbations in the linear regime, other operators are equally possible by designing suitable non-Hermitian perturbations, and higher orders in the response give access to nested unequal-time anti-commutators of increasing order.

-The discussed framework thus provides an array of new possibilities to experimentally --- and also numerically~\cite{PineiroOrioli2019} --- characterize quantum systems in and out of thermal equilibrium.